-The Austrian Chamber of Veterinarians points out that, in accordance with Section 12 of the Veterinary Practitioner Act, the diagnosis and therapy of sick animals in the Republic of Austria is reserved exclusively for veterinarians.
 Any physiotherapy performed by laypersons can therefore only be provided in a supportive capacity as part of the diagnosis and therapy carried out by the veterinarian under his or her supervision.
-On 7 March 2014 (BMG 74120/0005-II/B/10a/2014), the Federal Ministry of Health expressly pointed out that independent medical treatment can only be provided by veterinarians; other persons, including those who may have undergone sound training, can only be called upon to assist in the treatment (Section 24(2) leg. cit.).
+On 7 March 2014 (BMG 74120/0005-II/B/10a/2014), the Federal Ministry of Health expressly pointed out that independent medical treatment can only be provided by veterinarians; other persons, including those who may have undergone sound training, can only be called upon to assist in the treatment.
 A mere referral for treatment is not possible.

-Applications should be sent to the University of Veterinary Medicine Vienna, Attn: Regine Major, Student Services, Veterinärplatz 1, A-1210 Vienna.
+Applications should be sent exclusively by e-mail to ULGPhysiotherapie@vetmeduni.ac.at.
 The following documents must be submitted along with the application:

-- Proof of successfully passed examinations of Semester 9 according to Curriculum 02U/14U
+- Degree certificate in veterinary medicine (in the case of foreign degrees, see: https://www.vetmeduni.ac.at/en/studies/admission/admissions-requirements/legalisation-requirements-and-document-translation) or proof of successfully passed examinations of Semester 9 according to Curriculum 02U/14U

 Application form and confirmation of knowledge of the Veterinary Practitioners Act and of the legal situation in Austria (in German only):